-I think this was a really useful thing to be encouraged to do.
+This was really useful.
 As the course starts, it isn't always clear exactly how it will help.
-In addition, for people with a tendency to depression, the encouragement to just do something, to just put one foot in front of the other without thinking about it and questioning it too much can be really helpful.
+The encouragement to just do something, to put one foot in front of the other without thinking about it and questioning it too much can be really helpful.

 We started by looking at dried fruit!
 We were each given a cranberry and asked to spend time exploring how it looked, its texture and its smell as if we had never seen one before.
 We were asked to put it in our mouths and see what that felt like and then, finally, to bite it, to chew it and to notice how that felt, before taking the conscious decision to swallow it.
 Give it a go with your next mouthful of food.
 For me, this opened my eyes to my tendency to wolf my food, eating fast without really appreciating it.

-After we had done this, we talked about how it felt to be more aware of the experience of eating.
-The course leader explained how the activity helped illustrate, in a really practical way, how much of the time we spent doing things on automatic pilot, just behaving mechanically without really being aware of what's going on.
-In automatic pilot mode, often it is as if while the body is doing one thing, the mind is wandering off elsewhere.
+We talked about how it felt to be more aware of the experience of eating.
+The course leader explained how the activity helped illustrate, in a really practical way, how much time we spent doing things on automatic pilot, just behaving mechanically without really being aware of what's going on.
+While the body is doing one thing, the mind is wandering off elsewhere.

 The main thing at this stage was to realise how much of life slips by without us really being aware of what is going on.
-Missing out on the good means life isn't as rich as it might be, and missing out on the bad means we're not in such a good position to take action and depression can creep up on us.
+Missing out on the good means life isn't as rich as it might be.
+Missing out on the bad means we're not in such a good position to take action and depression can creep up on us.
 How to take action is what would come later in the course.

 Awareness of the body

-We explored this awareness in another way in the next part of the session - this time focused on bodily sensations with something called the 'body scan'.
+In the next part of the session we focused on bodily sensations with something called the 'body scan'.
 This felt more like a meditation.
 We lay on our backs and were guided through a process of being 'aware' of each part of our body in turn.
-They explained that our minds would wander while we did this, but when we recognised this, we should bring them back to just focusing on part of the body.
+They explained that our minds would wander but, when we recognised this, we should bring them back to just focusing on part of the body.

-It was a strange experience; it's incredible how easy it is for your mind to wander off into default grooves of thinking, even when you are trying really hard not to let it happen.
-I expected something like this to be relaxing, but in fact it was a real effort to keep the awareness focused on the body, and to bring the mind back every time I realised it had wandered off into other thoughts.
+It was a strange experience.
+It's incredible how easy it is for your mind to wander off into default grooves of thinking, even when you are trying really hard not to let it happen.
+I expected something like this to be relaxing.
+In fact it was a real effort to keep the awareness focused on the body and to bring the mind back every time I realised it had wandered off into other thoughts.